From Acquisition to Product: How Google Stitch Changes What It Means to Work in Growth

 The problem was never creativity.
-It was the dependency we have on other teams.
+It was the dependency on other teams.

 The biggest bottleneck for a growth marketer isn't a lack of ideas, it's the distance between the idea and its execution.

-Before going freelance, I spent a total of seven years working in agencies.
+Before going freelance I spent seven years in agencies.
 The ceiling was obvious: I was limited by the services the client had contracted.
-If I spotted an opportunity in the user experience or the design of a page, my role was reduced to documenting, recommending, and trying hard enough to sell the service.
-Execution belonged to another team, with another calendar, working by their own criteria.
+If I spotted an opportunity in the user experience or a page's design, my role was to document, recommend and push hard enough to sell the service.
+Execution belonged to another team, another calendar, their own criteria.

-When I moved to freelance work, I gained more freedom.
-Even so, for certain complex tasks, like email marketing campaigns or web development, I still depended on other specialists to execute.
+Going freelance gave me more freedom.
+Even so, for complex tasks, email marketing campaigns, web development, I still depended on other specialists to execute.
 My contribution was strategic, but someone else had to translate it into code.

-A few months ago I started experimenting with Claude Code, and now with Google Stitch, to prototype digital products.
-What started as an internal test has now become part of my regular workflow.
+A few months ago I started experimenting with Claude Code, and now Google Stitch, to prototype digital products.
+What started as an internal test is now part of my regular workflow.

-The change isn't just operational, it's also conceptual.
-When you can go from behavioral data to a functional mockup in a matter of hours, the conversations you have with clients shift completely.
-I no longer just present ideas, I now also present solutions.
-And the difference between the two is enormous in terms of confidence and decision speed, especially in startups where the pace is already high.
+The change isn't just operational, it's conceptual.
+When you can go from behavioural data to a functional mockup in hours, the conversations with clients shift completely.
+I no longer just present ideas, I present solutions.
+The difference in confidence and decision speed is enormous, especially in startups where the pace is already high.

 Google Stitch doesn't replace good taste or critical thinking.
 It amplifies them.
 The difference comes from whoever is using it.